secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/_index.md

 ## FY24 Direction

-We will continue to be focused on innovative test architecture, efficiency, and customer results while delivering impact to the company's bottomline via alignment to the [top cross-functional initiatives](/handbook/company/team/structure/working-groups/#top-cross-functional-initiatives).
-Key directional highlights: broaden our lead in ensuring self-managed excellence, improve deployment confidence, drive visibility and actionability of test results, and expand our Quality Architecture focus.
-In FY23 we anticipate continued momentum on enabling development and deployment at scale and it's more important than ever for us to deliver results.
+- Continue to be focused on innovative test architecture, efficiency, and customer results while delivering impact to the company's bottomline via alignment to the [top cross-functional initiatives](/handbook/company/team/structure/working-groups/#top-cross-functional-initiatives).
+- Broaden our lead in ensuring self-managed excellence, improve deployment confidence, drive visibility and actionability of test results, and expand our Quality Architecture focus.
+- Continue momentum on enabling development and deployment at scale.

 ### Self-Managed Excellence